Damola-A/ETL-Project/README.md

   </tbody>
 </table>

-#### Aggrigate plot on High growth American private company enteries
+#### Aggregate plot on High growth American private company entries
 ![aggrigate_image](Image/Aggrigate_plot.png)

 ### Deploy in to flask app
 We used Postgresql with Flask templating to create a new HTML page that displays information about our project work.

-* We created a root route `/` which serve as a home page
+* We created a route route `/` which serve as a home page
-* We created a route called `/companies` that will displaye the json file for companies list.
+* We created a route called `/companies` that will display the json file for companies list.

-Finally, we created a template HTML file called index.html that take companies information, and displayed them.
+Finally, we created a template HTML file called index.html that take companies information, and displays them.

 ![Flask_app](Image/flask_app.png)